GiuseTripodi/computer-vision/assignments/assignment1/instructions.md

 In this part we will implement common functionality for classifier training.
 As we'll see in the lecture, training and testing is almost always done in mini-batches, with each being a small part of the whole data.
 To do so, finish the `BatchGenerator` class in `batches.py`.
 Make sure to read the comments and implement type and value checks accordingly.

-The `BatchGenerator`'s constructor has as optional `op` argument that is a function.
+The `BatchGenerator`'s constructor has an optional `op` argument that is a function.
 If this argument is given, the generator will apply this function to the data of every sample before adding it to a batch.
 This is a flexible mechanism that will later allow us to implement data augmentation.
 For now we'll use it to transform the data to the form expected by classifiers such as KNN.
 For this we need to convert the images to float vectors, as covered in the lecture.
 To do so, implement the `type_cast`, `vectorize`, `add` and `mul` functions inside `ops.py`.
 These are functions that return other functions.
 See the `chain` function, which is already implemented for reference.
 That function allows for chaining other operations together like so:

 ```python
 op = ops.chain([